HanSunUCLA/Machine_Learning_Review/ML_Review.md

 **Why not $L_3$, $L_4$ norm**,  first of all, all norms that are second differentiable at the origin will be locally equivalent to each other, of which $L_2$ is standard.
 For all the others, $L_1$ reproduces their behavior.
 A linear combination of of an $L_1$ and $L_2$ norm (**elastic net**) approximates any norm to second order at the norm and that is what matters most for regression without outlying residuals.

+### Simpson's Paradox

+A statistical scenario that leads to that the overall trend disappeared after splitting data into groups.
+It makes resampling very difficult since different resampling data tends to give different conclusions.
+This is often caused by a lurking variable that is hidden.
+This lurking variable divides the whole dataset into different distributions.

 ### Is the Coin Flipping Fair? and Coin Flipping

 Suppose the coin is tossed 10 times and 8 heads are observed: